 As Red Barn Farm was transitioning to certified organic grain and hay production, we continued to add to our apple orchard, choosing some old heirloom varieties such as Cox's Orange Pippin and Nutting Bumpus, as well as some blight resistant varieties from the New York experimental station such as Liberty and Redfree.
 With careful pruning early every spring, and regular applications of “Surround,” a mixture of fine kaolin clay and water, we’ve been able to raise beautiful apples that taste like apples used to taste – crunchy and bursting with juice and flavors.

-As of 2011, Red Barn Farm has 70 fruit trees, including 18 varieties of apples and 6 varieties of pears.
+Red Barn Farm has about 100 fruit trees, including dozens of varieties of both apples and pears.
 As the apple and pear trees have matured, the amount of fruit has steadily increased, as has the labor involved.
 Machinery and other on-farm infrastructure for small orchards is hard to come by, but we were finally able to locate an apple washer from an Illinois orchard that was going out of business.
 This piece of equipment has made the orchard operation more efficient, as has the cold room we were able to build, thanks to a grant from the Frontera Farmer Foundation.
 Next we hope to find an old hydraulic press to make our own apple cider.

 The primary way that Red Barn Farm is sustainable is through its large diversity of plants and animals.
 This is the traditional way that farms sustained themselves before government subsidies.
 If weather or other unforeseen events occur that negatively impact the animals or one variety or type of fruit, we know we can still make an income with the others.